-The Graduate School website accepts application materials for Folklore up until the second Tuesday in December (December 17 in 2013) for admission the following Fall.
+The Graduate School website accepts application materials for Folklore up until the thirdd Tuesday in December (December 17 in 2013) for admission the following Fall.
 You absolutely MUST get that on-line application submitted and your application fee paid by December 17 or we cannot consider you.
 After that admissions are closed for the year.
-If your letters of recommendation (also submitted on-line) or GRE scores arrive at the Graduate School within a few days after December 17, that should not be a problem, but please try to make sure that all your materials get to the university as close as possible to that date.
 It may take time for the Graduate School staff to get your materials uploaded, and the faculty cannot see your file to start the evaluation process until the required materials are in place.
 We generally begin making admission offers in February, but it could be as late as April before you hear from us.
-(The Graduate School website will inform you that Folklore is also able to admit students for Spring or Summer sessions, but we resort to this expedient only in extremely unusual circumstances and without any hope of offering funding.
-Those deadlines are October 9 for the following Spring and March 12 for Summer Session II.)
+(The Graduate School website may inform you that Folklore is also able to admit students for Spring or Summer sessions, but we resort to this expedient only in extremely unusual circumstances and without any hope of offering funding.
+Those deadlines are in October for the following Spring and in March for Summer Session II.)

 If you are thinking about applying for a student loan to supplement any support the Program offers you should complete the FAFSA application as soon as possible after January 1 but definitely before mid-February, whether you have heard from us about admission yet or not.
 Remember that it helps to have gathered the material you will need for your Federal Income Tax return in order to supply all the information required for FAFSA.